rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise2/README.md

 ## Introduction

 In this exercise, you will learn to containerize your SRE application and implement automated builds using GitHub Actions.
-You'll work in a dedicated Exercise 2 directory with enhanced application files designed for containerization, then create a complete cloud-based CI/CD pipeline that builds, tests, and stores container images.
+You'll work with a pre-configured Exercise 2 directory that contains enhanced application files designed for containerization, then create a complete cloud-based CI/CD pipeline that builds, tests, and stores container images.

 This approach demonstrates modern software delivery practices where code commits automatically trigger secure, reproducible builds in cloud environments, preparing your application for deployment to Kubernetes clusters.